 Edward Joseph Mahoney was born in Brooklyn and lived in Levittown on Long Island during some of the same years that I briefly lived there.
 He moved to Queens for a few years in his teens and graduated from high school in 1967.

-Eddie began singing in various rock bands, in part in hopes of attracting attention from females.
-Several of his family members were policemen, so Eddie began working as a trainee in the New York City Police Department.
-After less than a year of desk work, he abandoned the job to work full time as a singer.
+Eddie began singing in various rock bands, in part hoping to attract attention from females.
+Several of his family members were police officers, so Eddie began working as a trainee in the New York City Police Department.
+After less than a year of desk work, he abandoned the job and began work as a full-time singer.

-Eddie followed that success had a few less than successful singles.
+Eddie followed that success with a few less-than-successful singles.
 His next visit to the top ten on the Hot 100 came in 1988 when Walk On Water reached #9 on the Hot 100.
 The single had nothing in common with the 1972 Neil Diamond song that had the same title.

 Eddie was a lifelong smoker and had heart valve surgery in 2019.
 He recovered from the surgery and a bout of pneumonia, but then they diagnosed him with stage 4 esophageal cancer.
 Eddie died a few months later.

 I have collected older articles about Lost or Forgotten Oldies in my books.

 Please visit my author page on Amazon where I sell my paperbacks, eBooks, and audiobooks.

 You can even read the books for free if you have Kindle Unlimited!